wp-plugins/playbuzz/readme.txt

 `[playbuzz-recommendations tags="<Any Tag>"]`
 (e.g tags="Celebrities")

 **PlayBuzz is different from other similar plugins because:**
-*	PlayBuzz features playful content items such as quizzes, lists, polls (coming soon), etc
+1. PlayBuzz features playful content items such as quizzes, lists, polls (coming soon), etc.
-*	You get free content that is embedded on your site! rather than redirecting users out of the site.
+2. You get free content that is embedded on your site! rather than redirecting users out of the site.

 = More Information =